 The following 10 modules are available in distance learning format.
-From September 2009, delivery of N12 (Reactor Thermal Hydraulics) and N07 (Nuclear Safety Case Development) in February 2010 will commence.
 Each module will contain the same syllabus as its counterpart delivered by direct teaching, will have the same learning outcomes and will be delivered once per annum over a fixed period of time in order to facilitate the concept of a 'virtual classroom'.
+8 modules must be taken to complete the M.Sc.

-Semester One (October - February)
+Semester One (September - January)

-- NO1 Reactor Physics, Criticality & Design
+- N01 Reactor Physics, Criticality & Design

-- NO3 Radiation & Radiological Protection
+- N03 Radiation & Radiological Protection

 - N04 Decommissioning / Waste / Environmental Management

 - N10 Processing, Storage and Disposal of Nuclear Wastes

 - N12 Reactor Thermal Hydraulics

-Semester Two (March - June)
+Semester Two (February - June)

-- NO2 Nuclear Fuel Cycle
+- N02 Nuclear Fuel Cycle

 - N07 Nuclear Safety Case Development

 - N13 Criticality Safety Management

 - N29 Decommissioning Technology & Robotics

 - N31 Management of the Decommissioning Process